-If you use a flavorful hummus like my regular Hummus or the Sun Dried Tomato Hummus you really don’t need any kind of dipping sauce but you can still use one if you wish.
-As a member of the Chef AJ Ultimate Weight Loss Plan we eat a low fat, low sodium food plan so we avoid soy sauce and peanut butter which are typical things to make a sauce with for Spring Rolls.
+If you use a flavorful hummus like my Best No Oil Hummus or the Sun Dried Tomato Hummus you really don’t need any kind of dipping sauce but you can still use one if you wish.
+You could use some Peanut Butter Powder that has had the fat removed and mix it with some balsamic vinegar and a little date syrup or Date Lady Sweet Chili Sauce to make a delicious dipping sauce.

 Instead you can make your favorite no oil salad dressing and use it as a dip.
 My Creamy Balsamic Dressing works well for a Spring Roll dip.
-I have used Chef AJ’s Barefoot Dressing which is in her Elegant Party Recipes Webinar that you do have to purchase but it’s packed with amazing recipes that you will love.
 You could use Cathy Fisher’s Pineapple – Mango dressing too – its fabulous!

 You could set up a little assembly line with ingredients for your next family get together or pot luck and let everyone have fun making their own personalized Spring Roll Wraps!